n3d1117/website/content/blog/reviving-tweetbot/index.md

 {{< img src="proxy.png" caption="Configuring proxy on iOS" w="400" >}}

 * Next, we need to install mitmproxy's **Certificate Authority** to intercept HTTPS requests.
-From your iOS device, head over to [mitm.it](https://mitm.it) and click on `get mitmproxy-ca-cert.pem` button under the iOS section.
+From your iOS device, head over to [mitm.it](https://mitm.it) and click on `get mitmproxy-ca-cert.pem` button under the iOS section
 * You will be asked if you want to download configuration profile - press Allow button.
 Now go back to Settings app.
 You will see `Profile Downloaded` cell on the top.
 Pressing it will open the `Install Profile` dialog with Install button at the top - press it and verify the installation with your passcode[^1]
 * Go back to the home screen of Settings app and go `General` -> `About` -> `Certificate Trust Settings`.
 Make sure the switch next to `mitmproxy` text is on.
-At this point, your mitmproxy instance should be showing HTTP requests that iOS and various apps are making in the background[^1].
+At this point, your `mitmproxy` instance should be showing HTTP requests that iOS and various apps are making in the background[^1].

 {{< columns >}}